 Click to download PDF file (726 KB) of the BIPSR process supported by the iBIPSR

 iBIPSR is an evolving capability.
-The complete development of the iBIPSR website is expected to enhance information sharing among blast injury experts and support the PCO's EA mission to leverage existing knowledge and foster collaboration among academia, industry, international partners, and government organizations by providing a platform for continuous collaboration throughout the BIPSR Process.
+The complete development of the iBIPSR website is expected to enhance information sharing among blast injury experts and support the BIRCO's EA mission to leverage existing knowledge and foster collaboration among academia, industry, international partners, and government organizations by providing a platform for continuous collaboration throughout the BIPSR Process.

 If you are a BIPSR Process Stakeholder, use this link to connect to the iBIPSR site.